ExeCuteUK/RSFM/replit.md

 R.S International Freight Manager is a web-based freight management system designed to replace a legacy VB6 application.
 Its primary purpose is to manage import/export shipments, customs clearances, customer records, invoicing, and freight rate calculations, providing an enterprise-grade solution for logistics operations.
 The system handles three core workflows: Import Shipments, Export Shipments, and Custom Clearances, all sharing a unified job reference system starting at #26001.
 A key feature is the automatic generation of Custom Clearance jobs when an Import Shipment is marked "R.S To Clear", sharing the same job reference.
 The system also supports multi-currency financial fields and maintains separate databases for Import Customers, Export Customers, and Export Receivers.
 Each job type is visually differentiated with distinct color themes for clarity.

 The application now includes comprehensive file upload functionality integrated with Replit's App Storage (object storage), allowing users to attach files to shipments and custom clearances.
 Files are stored persistently and can be downloaded directly from the system.
+A key feature is the **shared document storage system** using the `job_file_groups` table: linked jobs (import/export shipments and their custom clearances) automatically share the same Documents and R.S Invoices storage via their shared `jobRef`.
+The backend automatically syncs files between individual job tables and the unified storage, ensuring seamless file sharing across related jobs.

 ## User Preferences